Emma-Marie/assignment4_Emma-Marie/README.md

     Type "python3 src/image_clf.py --subfolder --image_name".
     - The *subfolder* argument is the name of one of the four subfolers Chandelier, Dome, Frescoes, and Lunette, from which the target image should be found.
     - The *image_name* argument is refering to the name of the image, which you want as the target image.
 If no subfolder is chosen, "fresco_1.jpg" is the default image name.
-    The comment below is an example with the image called "dome_1.jpg" in the Dome folder:
+    The comment below is an random example with the image called "dome_1.jpg" in the Dome folder:

                 python3 src/image_clf.py --subfolder Dome --image_name dome_1.jpg